Kasidet Plookphol

-Kasidet Plookphol (กษิดิ์เดช ปลูกผล; born 25 October 1996), nicknamed Book (บุ๊ค), is a Thai actor, model and singer under GMMTV.
+Kasidet Plookphol (กษิดิ์เดช ปลูกผล; born 25 October 1996), nicknamed Book (บุ๊ค), is a Thai actor and singer under GMMTV.
 He is a former member of the boy band Cute Chef under JomeFam.
 He is known for his roles on the television series Enchanté (2022), A Boss and a Babe (2023), Only Friends (2023) and Perfect 10 Liners (2024).

-Personal life
+Early life and education

 Kasidet was born and raised in Bangkok, Thailand.
 He completed his primary education at Patai Udom Suksa School and his secondary education at Sarawittaya School.
 He later received his bachelor's degree from the Faculty of Engineering, King Mongkut's University of Technology Thonburi.

 Career

 In 2018, he began his career as a member of the boy group Cute Chef under JomeFam during his university years, including his fellow GMMTV artist Sahaphap Wongratch.

 In 2020, Kasidet made his television acting debut as a supporting character in the series Friend Forever and made a cameo appearance as himself in the film Pojaman Sawang Ka Ta.
 In the same year, he was signed as an artist by the production and talent agency GMMTV.

 In 2022, he landed his first main role as Theo in the series Enchanté alongside Jiratchapong Srisang (Force).
 Both of them gained recognition as ForceBook, leading to more numerous joint projects.
 Before their partnership on the screen, they are already close friends who attended the same school from kindergarten to high school.

 In 2023, Kasidet starred in A Boss and a Babe as Cher, a gamer who plans to excel in e-sports industry but faces unexpected challenges when interning at a company where his boss, Gun (Jiratchapong Srisang), assigns him strange tasks, confusing him about his boss' true intentions.
 In the same year, both of them reprised their roles in Our Skyy 2 and starred in Only Friends.

 In 2024, Kasidet continued his acting works by appearing in Only Boo! and Peaceful Property, also playing a lead role in Perfect 10 Liners (2024) together with Jiratchapong Srisang.

 Outside his acting works, he participated in singing several soundtracks for the television series.
 He also has been involved in various brands partnerships.
 In January 2024, he attended the Dolce&Gabbana Party during Milan Menswear Fall/Winter 2024–2025 in Milan, Italy, together with Jiratchapong Srisang.

 In 2025, he debuted as a voice actor by providing his voice for Inspector Rikuo Hasebe in the Thai version of Japanese animated mystery film Detective Conan: One-eyed Flashback.
-Then he also participated as one of the main artists in the concert Love Out Loud Fan Fest 2025: LOVEMOSPHERE.
+Then he also participated as one of the main artists in the concert Love Out Loud Fan Fest 2025: Lovemosphere.